dhall-lang/dhall-to-cabal/README.md

   would view [Lua](https://www.lua.org/) and would like to explore that more in the future.

-* I wanted to help drive Dhall development, as before even getting stuck in I believed it was a worth-while project.
+* I wanted to help drive Dhall development, as I believed it was a worthwhile project before even getting stuck in it.
 I think even the 1.0 release of dhall-to-cabal has been of value - I've reported 18 issues (14 of which have been closed, usually fixed!), and I think we're starting to have discussions in Dhall that are helping drive the overall project forward.